 Her producer credits include the RTE Storyland drama Leave to Remain (2017), the TV drama series Trial of the Century for TV3 (2016), Green is the Colour (2012) a four part documentary series on the history of Irish soccer, Your Bad Self (2009) an award winning six part comedy sketch series, and acclaimed short films Crossword (2010), Special Ed (2010) and An Cosc (2009).
 Claire is currently producing director Hugh O’Conor’s debut feature film Metal Heart which is due for release in 2018.

 Sarah holds a BA in German and Russian from Trinity College Dublin and an MA in Screenwriting from the National Film School, IADT.

-Before joining Treasure she was festival co-coordinator for the Darklight Film Festival, the foremost festival for independent creativity in Ireland, along with production company Still Films, working as a production assistant on shorts, animation, documentaries and feature films, including Tommy Palotta’s The Last Hijack.
+Before joining Treasure she worked for the Darklight Film Festival and with sister production company Still Films, working on shorts, animation, documentaries and feature films, including Tommy Palotta’s EMMY-winning The Last Hijack.

-She regularly co-ordinates and organises film related workshops and symposia with the National Film School, IADT.
+She regularly co-ordinates and organises workshops and symposia with the National Film School, IADT.

 Rachel O’Flanagan Script Editor

 Rachel O’Flanagan has worked in the Irish Film Industry for 17 years.
 She is experienced in developing and script editing feature films and television dramas.

 Following an MA in Communication Studies she completed further professional training including North by Northwest, Arista and Bobette Buster and Bruce Block's Visual Storytelling.

 Produced Irish projects include The Stag; Good Vibrations; My Brothers; Rasaí na Gaillimhe; The Running Mate; Showbands 1 & 2; The Clinic; On Home Ground; Home For Christmas.